hanabi/hanabi.github.io/variant-specific/Pink.md

   * Bob knows that the pink card in his hand could technically be a pink 1.
 However, Bob also knows that when 1's are filled in to be pink, they should not be played anymore.
   * Thus, Bob knows that the point of Alice's clue was a *Fix Clue* to stop him from playing the pink card.
 The 3 on his chop could be any 3 in the game.
 Furthermore, Bob knows that *Pink Promise* applies to this *Fix Clue* and that his pink card should be a pink 3.
 * As an exception, *Pink Fix Promise* does **not** apply when the *Fix Clue* is a number 2 clue or a number 5 clue and the newly introduced card was on chop.
 An example of this can be found in the [previous section](#the-pink-fix-clue-on-1s).
 (In the example in this section, Bob's pink card is not necessarily a pink 5; it could be any pink card in the game.)

-### Remaining 1's After All the 1's Have Been Played

-* Often times, in the beginning of the game, a player will receives a number 1 clue that touches a bunch of 1's.
-In these situations, they will play them all from oldest to newest.
-* If all of the 1's have been successfully played on the stacks and a player still has 1's remaining in their hand, they should mark them as useful pink cards and hold on to them for later.
-  * In other words, they should **not** assume that that they have the next playable pink card (e.g. pink 2).
-* Later on, if a pink card is *Prompted* from their hand, the player should play the 1.
-  * In other words, the *Pink Prompt Rank Exception* does not apply to these cards, because they are considered to be "filled-in" as a pink card.

 ### Pink Choice Tempo Clue